Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 Goal

-Connect with the mass affluent who owned vacation homes
+Resonate with the mass affluent owners of vacation rentals

 The re-brand had to set TurnKey up for success, landing the company in the right segment of the marketplace

-Survey data value-ranked amenities for our target market
+I studied survey data on value-ranked amenities for travelers in our target market

 This data would help us as we got further into the redeisgn process.
 We wanted to target people familiar with vacation rentals, as well as people unfamiliar with vacation rentals who might be open to trying one out.
 If a particular experience or amenity was important to those guests, we could weave it into the brand narrative, especially the guest-facing website.